V4Fire/Client/src/components/base/b-router/README.md

 });
 ```

-The router saves the scroll coordinates each time it changes to a different route to re-establish its position when
+The router saves the scroll coordinates every time it switches to another route in order to restore its position
-using `back/forward` navigation.
+when using the "back/forward" navigation.

 #### Redirecting to another route

-We can define logic so that one route will be automatically redirected to another.
+You can define behavior where one route automatically redirects to another.

 ```js
 export default {